Skip to main content

 A few common surprises:

 • Hero AI used more than expected.
 Some questions trigger deeper investigations that cost more credits than a simple lookup.
-The chat shows estimates before expensive queries.
+The chat shows a per-turn estimate calibrated to your past usage before you send, and warns if a single message would use a big chunk of remaining balance.
+The estimate is based on history, so a question that pulls more data than your typical turn can come in higher.

 • Regeneration counts.
-Each ad copy regeneration is its own credit charge.
-If you regenerate three times, that's 3 credits beyond the original campaign credit.
+Each AI regeneration is its own variable credit charge based on token usage.
+If you regenerate three times, you pay for the tokens consumed across all three generation requests.

-• Failed campaigns still charge.
-If Hero Marketer attempts to create a campaign and Google Ads rejects it (usually for policy reasons), you'll still be charged 1 credit because the AI work was done.
+• Failed campaigns still cost AI credits.
+If Hero Marketer attempts to push a campaign and Google Ads rejects it (usually for policy reasons), you have still paid for the earlier AI work (keywords, ad copy) because the generation steps completed successfully.
 Reach out if you think a charge was unjustified.

 Refunds for unused credits